bmrb-io/PyNMRSTAR/README.md

 #### def `__init__()`

+Don't call this directly.
 Use the classmethods to initialize.

 #### def `addColumn(name, ignore_duplicates=False)`